 With the “Bebe” now looking decidedly dated, the priority was the development of some new models as well as the spinning of the bicycle manufacturing division.

-The fourth generation Peugeot brothers apparently had a taste for the better things in life, as, during the early part of their watch, Peugeot seemed to be steadily moving upmarket, producing bigger and better cars, although considerably more expensive.
+The fourth generation Peugeot brothers reportedly had developed a taste for the better things in life, as, during the early part of their watch, Peugeot seemed to be steadily moving upmarket, producing bigger and better cars, although considerably more expensive.

 Thanks to post-war stability and the gradual rise in prosperity that it brought, the demand for Peugeot products increased steadily throughout the Twenties.
 Having the three brothers running the company was also taking its toll, especially when it came round to the decision-making process.

 While Peugeot suffered as much as any other car manufacturer during this period, thanks to the 201 they held their own, because they could offer this well designed, technologically advanced and inexpensive car to a public that were counting their pennies, down to the last one.